Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 3. Enter a name for the job, a prefered region, choose your subscription.

 4. Once the job is created, go to the **Inputs** tab and add an input.
-Select **Data stream**, then **Event Hub**
+Select **Data stream**, then **IoT Hub**

 5. For the Event Hub settings, enter the following:
   - Input Alias = "tempsensors"
-  - Subscription = "Use Event Hub from Another Subscription"
-  - Service Bus Namespace = use the **IoTHub EventHub-compatible namespace** from the IoT Hub settings
+  - Subscription = Select the subscription on which you created your IoTHub (usually same as the one you are working on)
-  - Event Hub Nane = use the **Event Hub-compatible name** from the IoT Hub settings
+  - Choose an IoT Hub = select the IoTHub you created previously in the drop down list
-  - Event Hub Policy Name = "iothubowner"
+  - IoT Hub Shared Access Policy Name = "iothubowner"
-  - Event Hub Policy Key =
-  - Event Hub Consumer Group = ""
+  - IoT Hub Consumer Group = $Default

 6. Select JSON - UTF8 for the serialization settings